MoneyTransfers

 Inheritance tax laws in Australia

-An example of where this might apply is if your inheritance includes items that could earn an income such as interest on a savings account or dividends from stocks.
-If this applies to you, a tax return would be due on any income that is taxable from the estate until it has been administered in full.
+For example, earning interest on a savings account or dividends from stocks If this applies to you, a tax return would be due on any income that is taxable from the estate until it has been administered in full.

 Find out more about inheritance and tax obligations on the Australian government website.